zmoazeni/csscss/index.md

     $ csscss -n 10 -v path/to/style.css # ignores rulesets with < 10 matches

-If you prefer writing in [sass](http://sass-lang.com/), you can also parse your sass/scss files.
+If you prefer writing in [Sass](http://sass-lang.com/), you can also parse your sass/scss files.

     $ gem install sass
     $ csscss path/to/style.scss

+Sass users may be interested in the `--ignore-sass-mixins` experimental flag that won't match duplicate declarations from including mixins.

 If you prefer writing in [LESS](http://lesscss.org/), you can also parse your LESS files.